Planning Your Korean Ski Holiday?

 The only downside is the somewhat inconvenient transition between zones.
 Since the middle zones aren’t particularly remarkable, I spend most of my time on either side of the mountain.

-That said, in all my skiing across Korea, the terrain in Mona Yongpyong’s Rainbow and Gold Zones stands out for its steep, well-maintained trails.
+That said, in all my skiing across Korea, the terrain in Yongpyong’s Rainbow and Gold Zones stands out for its steep, well-maintained trails.

 The Red and Silver Zones start from the main base, Dragon Plaza.
 Silver is the primary beginner area, while Red offers steeper runs for intermediates and experts.
 For me, though, Red mainly serves as the transition point to the Gold Zone.